-Hanken promotes open access publishing, attending to the quality and societal impact of research, and offers training, instructions, and support for open access publishing and self-archiving, as well as for the responsible conduct of research.
+Hanken promotes open access to scholarly publications, attends to the quality and societal impact of research, and offers training, instructions, and support for open access publishing and self-archiving, as well as for the responsible conduct of research.

-The infrastructure for open access publishing at Hanken has been outsourced and is based on generally accepted solutions.
+The infrastructure for self-archiving publications at Hanken has been outsourced and is based on generally accepted solutions.
 Hanken’s institutional repository DHanken uses permanent links (handles) and OAI-PMH to disseminate metadata.
 The institutional repository is integrated with the research database Haris, which is used for the registration and administration of research qualifications.
-The openness of Hanken’s publications is managed and overseen systematically and relevant information is reported to the Finnish National Research Information Hub and Juuli portal.
+The openness of Hanken’s publications is managed and overseen systematically and relevant information is reported to the National Research Information Hub and Juuli portal.

 Hybrid publishing is an alternative when it expedites the transition to fully open publishing as part of a transformative agreement which changes the contract between a subscriber (e.g., a university library) and a publisher from a subscription model to an open access one.
 As a member of the FinELib consortium, Hanken aims to secure open access agreements or discounts on article processing charges (APCs) with publishers.
-Most of the FinElib’s agreements with publishers are Plan S compliant transformative agreements.
-Hanken’s Library updates the information on Discounts on APCs in the LibGuide on Open access.
+Most of FinElib’s agreements with publishers are Plan S compliant transformative agreements.
+Hanken Library updates the information on Discounts on APCs to publish open access in the LibGuide on Open access.

 Hanken monitors the development of open access publishing and of total publishing fees including APCs, BPCs, submission fees and production-related fees such as colour image or figure charges.
-Researchers register publishing payment information in Haris and assign it to the account code 4435 Open access-fees in Rondo.
-The Library needs the information on publishing fees compiled in Haris to report cost data to the Ministry of Education and Culture.
+Hanken Library registers publishing payment information in Haris.
+The information on publishing fees compiled in Haris is used to report cost data to the Ministry of Education and Culture.

 Researchers can check publishers’ copyright policies and approaches to self-archiving in SHERPA/Romeo database.
 If it is not allowed to publish a self-archived copy in Hanken’s institutional repository according to a publisher’s copyright policies, researchers propose an amendment.
 The Library and legal advisers can give advice.